American Veterinary Medical Association (SCAVMA)

 The Washington State University College of Veterinary Medicine's

-of 28 chapters from United State's and Canadian Veterinary Colleges
+chapters from United State's and Canadian Veterinary Colleges that comprise the

 Student American Veterinary Medical Association (SAVMA)

-after it's parent organization, The American Veterinary Medical
+parent organization, The American Veterinary Medical Association (AVMA).
+The

 - To promote a spirit of friendly relations among veterinary students.